mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td>
           AlertConfigurationSyncEnabled is a flag that enables/disables Alert Configurations sync for the current Project.
 If true - project alert configurations will be synced according to AlertConfigurations.
 If not - alert configurations will not be modified by the operator.
-They can be managed through API, cli, UI.<br/>
+They can be managed through the API, CLI, and UI.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#atlasprojectspecalertconfigurationsindex">alertConfigurations</a></b></td>
         <td>[]object</td>
         <td>
-          AlertConfiguration is a list of Alert Configurations configured for the current Project.<br/>
+          AlertConfiguration is a list of Alert Configurations configured for the current Project.
+If you use this setting, you must also set spec.alertConfigurationSyncEnabled to true for Atlas Kubernetes Operator to modify project alert configurations.
+If you omit or leave this setting empty, Atlas Kubernetes Operator doesn't alter the project's alert configurations.
+If creating a project, Atlas applies the default project alert configurations.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#atlasprojectspecauditing">auditing</a></b></td>
         <td>object</td>
         <td>
-          Auditing represents MongoDB Maintenance Windows<br/>
+          Auditing represents MongoDB Maintenance Windows.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#atlasprojectspecbackupcompliancepolicyref">backupCompliancePolicyRef</a></b></td>
         <td>object</td>
         <td>
-          BackupCompliancePolicyRef is a reference to the backup compliance CR.<br/>
+          BackupCompliancePolicyRef is a reference to the backup compliance custom resource.<br/>
         </td>
         <td>false</td>
       </tr><tr>